Theodore Presser, Carl Fischer, Boelke-Bomart/Schott/Mobart, Songs of Peer, and Warner-Chappell are distributors for Katherine's music.

 The Hopi lullaby was notated by Natalie Curtis at Third Mesa sometime before 1905.
 Sounds of nature were an integral part of the music of Native America, and I have set this gentle melody with simple harmonics and birdlike sounds.

-The dizi is 1 of the most commonly played flutes in China.
+The dizi is one of the most commonly played flutes in China.
 The dizi dance uses patterns and records characteristic of much Chinese music, combined with shifting rhythms, syncopation's, and a swift tempo.

 Innova Records CD #814, American Premieres for Flute and Piano